K3S/ibmi-ai-workers/quickstart-1/index.md

 ### `DEMOPST` — post-AI logic

-Different from the pure-RPG version because the response shape is different.
-Here the response is the V1 contract envelope (PHP wrapped Anthropic's response in our standard format), so we parse the envelope first, then the AI's inner JSON.
+Takes the row ID and the JSON response from PHP.
+Parses the contract envelope, then parses the AI's inner JSON, then updates the row.

 ```rpg
 **FREE